 UofL participates in the William D. Ford Direct Loan Program.
-In the Direct loan program eligible students and parents borrow directly from the federal government.
-Direct Loans include subsidized and unsubsidized Direct Stafford Loans, Direct PLUS Loans, and Direct Consolidation Loans.
+In the Direct Loan Program, eligible students and parents borrow directly from the U.S. Department of Education.
+Direct Loans include Direct Subsidized Loans, Direct Unsubsidized Loans, Direct PLUS Loans, and Direct Consolidation Loans.
 You repay these loans directly to the U.S. Department of Education.
-For more information about the Federal Direct Loan program please consult the federal student aid website, www.studentaid.ed.gov.
+For more information about the Federal Direct Loan Program, please visit the federal student aid website at www.studentaid.ed.gov.

-Students who have used their maximum eligibility from these programs may apply for an alternative student loan offered from a bank or lending institution.
+Students may also apply for a non-federal private/alternative student loan offered from a bank or lending institution.

 Step By Step Instructions

 Time Limitation on Direct Subsidized Loan Eligibility for First-Time Borrowers on or after July 1, 2013

 If you are a first-time borrower on or after July 1, 2013, please familiarize yourself with the federal regulations regarding a limit on the maximum period of time (measured in academic years) you can receive Direct Subsidized Loans.
 In general, you may not receive Direct Subsidized Loans for more than 150% of the published length of your program of study.
 For more information, please review the U.S. Department of Education’s Federal Student Aid announcement concerning this time limitation.